Macocha Gorge: Etymology

-The name Macocha is derived from macecha, i.e. "stepmother".
-According to a popular folk story, the abyss got its name after an evil stepmother who married a widowed farmer from a nearby village.
+The name Macocha is derived from macecha, meaning "stepmother".
+According to a popular folk story, the abyss was named after an evil stepmother who married a widowed farmer from a nearby village.
 The farmer had a son whom she accepted until she gave birth to her own son.
-Knowing her child wouldn't inherit anything, she decided to lure her step-son to the abyss and throw him into it.
-Once she realized what she's done, she decided to end her own life by jumping into the very same abyss.
-Surprisingly, her step-son survived and was eventually saved by his father and other villagers.
-Another version of the story says that the step-mother didn't commit suicide but was in fact thrown into the abyss after the villagers learnt what she's done to her step-son.
+Knowing her child wouldn't inherit anything, she lured her stepson to the abyss and threw him into it.
+Once she realized what she's done, she decided to end her own life by jumping into the abyss as well.
+Surprisingly, her stepson survived, and was eventually saved by his father and other villagers.
+Another version of the story says that the stepmother did not commit suicide, but was instead thrown into the abyss after the villagers learnt what she had done to her stepson.